pietrodll/school-projects/README.md

-# school-projects
+# Schools projects

-Projects I worked on at university
+This repository contains the code of projects I worked on at university.